oreximus/learnings/InformationTechnology/Information_Security/ADDS/ADDS.md

 ### Creating Domain Users:

-- Right click in the black of Users OU and select `User`.
+- Right click in the blank area of Users OU and select `User`.
 - Fill details and set a password.
 - Set Password never expired for now.